Skip to content

 • Spruce — durable and often used in outdoor sauna structures

-Weather resistance, insulation quality, and roof design all contribute to long-term sauna performance outdoors.
+Weather resistance, insulation quality, and roof design all contribute to long-term sauna durability outdoors.

 Infrared Outdoor Sauna Installation Guide